lydiadanas/Data-310/ThursdayWeek4.md

     c.
 Generating text

-   To generate text, we defined a one step model class that we could run in a loop.
+   To generate text, we defined a one step model class that we then ran in a loop.